elijahk5569/sep10-freedom-project/blog/entry02.md

 <h1>EDP</h1>

 <p>I am currently is the second stage which is fix the promblem.
 When you fixe the problem it makes things much more easier.
 The promblem i hope to fix is make people know the problem before it is a big problem.
-I say this because before the problem becomes a big problem</p>
+I say this because before the problem becomes a big problem so they can hget rid of the tension and hopefully get rid of the group or just the over all problem completely.</p>

+<h1>skills</h1>

+<h4>Time management</h4>

+ I have several commitments outside of school, such as picking up my brother from school every day, picking up my lil cousin, and being in the gym 5 days a week.
+But my workload at school is becoming harder to handle, so I needed to make more time for this project as well as my Math class.
+So I decided to cut back from two days of playing games per week to just 3 day per week.
+I think this change will help moving forward.

+<h4>Being able to understand quickly.</h4>

+When i look at a something im Able to grasp new concepts quickly.
+When we learn something in math i am able to get it more quickly the others which i think is a skill i can use because this will help me get things way more faster and get my work done way faster then other people in the class.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)